coleca24/csce240_f21_p0/README.md

 - Become familiar with interpreting Google Test output
 - Write basic C++ code

+**To accept this assignment, please follow the CSCE240_Git&GitClassroom guide on dropbox.cse.sc.edu in the Guides folder.
+This is show you how to create a GitHub account and accept this assignment such that it will automatically be created in your repositories**

 ## Commit #1 (Due 8/25/21 at Midnight) Tasks:
 1. Clone the repository
 2. Edit the helloworld.cpp file